yoyosource/YAPION/docs/examples/basics/Notation.md

 ## Object
 An Object in YAPION starts and ends with the same character as in JSON so '{' and '}' respectively.
 An Object holds Key-Value-Pairs with a String key and any type as value.
-Key-Value-Pairs are not seperated by a colon.
+Key-Value-Pairs are not seperated by a comma.
 The Key and Value part is also not seperated by any special character.
 This results in a very compact notation.

 ### Example